ELIXIR-IIB-training/site/pages/training_courses/2024-05-30-Metabolomics_Course.md

 ### Abstract submission for flash presentations

-Participants who wish to present a research topic and have the chance to discuss their metabolomics issues/approach with <br>the speakers can submit an abstract.<br>
+Participants who wish to present a research topic and have the chance to discuss their metabolomics issues/approach with <br>
+the speakers can submit an abstract (maximum 150 words).<br>
-**10 abstracts** (maximum 150 words) for a flash presentation (5 min, 2 slides) and discussion with the speakers will be <br>selected on a first-come-first-served basis.<br>
+The organising Committee will select **10 abstracts** for a flash presentation (5 min, 2 slides) and discussion with the speakers.<br>
 <br>
 <br>